Alex Verdugo Player Props: Red Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.18 team ERA that ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.12).

-- Rockies pitchers combine to allow 87 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Rockies pitchers combine to give up the fifth-most home runs in baseball (88 total, 1.3 per game).

-- Seabold gets the start for the Rockies, his eighth of the season.
-He is 1-2 with a 5.10 ERA and 36 strikeouts in 47 2/3 innings pitched.
+- The Rockies will send Anderson (0-0) to make his sixth start of the season.
+He is 0-0 with a 2.25 ERA and 19 strikeouts through 32 2/3 innings pitched.

-- His last appearance was on Thursday against the San Francisco Giants, when the right-hander tossed six innings, surrendering two earned runs while allowing two hits.
+- The righty's last time out was on Thursday against the San Francisco Giants, when he tossed 5 1/3 innings, surrendering three earned runs while allowing six hits.

-- The 27-year-old has amassed an ERA of 5.10, with 6.8 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .265 batting average against him.
+- The 35-year-old has amassed a 2.25 ERA and 5.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.